dijitaltrix/project-feed-reader/time.md

 		13:15 - Added input filter, using mapper not db break
 		15:15 - Get feed vide working
-		15:20 - Get and display feed contents using Simplepie
+		15:20 - Get and display feed contents using SimplePie break
+		16:40 - Pass SimplePie in as dependency
+		17:00 - Got feed view working
+		17:30 - Playing round with feed view and reading stuff! break